dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

   * Target framework: Not applicable to HTTP.sys deployments.
 * [IIS (out-of-process)](xref:host-and-deploy/iis/index#http2-support)
   * Windows Server 2016/Windows 10 or later; IIS 10 or later
-  * Edge connections use HTTP/2, but the reverse proxy connection to Kestrel uses HTTP/1.1.
+  * Public-facing edge server connections use HTTP/2, but the reverse proxy connection to Kestrel uses HTTP/1.1.
   * Target framework: Not applicable to IIS out-of-process deployments.

 ::: moniker-end